This quickstart guide will walk you through the process of installing

 cd ~\wireleap

-# start the socks and broker daemon
+# start the controller daemon

 .\wireleap start

-.\wireleap info
+.\wireleap status

 Libre accesskeys are valid for 24 hours of access.
 Feel free to generate fresh keys as needed: